Lucro Sucio; Los Ojos del Vacio: Release

-Lucro sucio; Los ojos del vacio was released on April 11, 2025 by Clouds Hill Records.
+Lucro sucio; Los ojos del vacio was released on April 11, 2025, by Clouds Hill Records.
 The album was leaked online two months prior to being officially announced, with the leaked track lengths being different than the official version.
 As the band and the record label did not initially confirm or deny the existence of a forthcoming album, or that the album had in fact leaked, rumors as to its veracity spread.
-These rumors were confirmed on February 25, 2025 when the band debuted the unannounced album in its entirety while opening for Deftones on their 2025 North American Tour.
+These rumors were confirmed on February 25, 2025, when the band debuted the unannounced album in its entirety while opening for Deftones on their 2025 North American Tour.
 Vocalist Teri Gender Bender joined the band on stage for this tour, providing backing vocals for the live performances, though her vocals are not present on the studio recording.
 The band solely played the contents of the new album, defying expectations that they might include tracks from their prior album releases.
 In March 2025, further speculation arose when a food delivery driver claimed on Reddit that Cedric Bixler-Zavala had given him a CD-R copy of the album for free.
 The contents of that CD-R were later confirmed to be an exact match to the official release.

 In the days prior to the album's release, Clouds Hill described the album as "[an] atmospheric and moody release [which] sees Omar Rodríguez-López and Cedric Bixler-Zavala revisiting their roots while continuing to reinvent themselves.
 The album blends their signature sound with jazz and electronica influences, celebrating their origins while pushing forward with fresh innovations - a musical journey that's both nostalgic and new."
 The fifth track, 'The Iron Rose', was originally titled 'Nefilibata' in the initial leak, but the title was changed by Bixler-Zavala in advance of the album's debut.

 Upon the release of the record, The Mars Volta announced a North American tour in support of the release.
+During this tour in the fall of 2025, the band performed a more elaborate version of the album, with improvisational sections extending the length by 20-30 minutes on any given night.